DotFreelance/DotFreelance.github.io/_posts/2017-05-07-bog-brunch-game.markdown

 **The Balancing Act - An Excerpt About Me**
 _You can skip this bit if you only want to read about the project itself._

-Some of the hats that we have to wear as developers are as an architect, and as an archivist.
-It's our job to not only develop software, but to do the unsavory parts -- the parts that most developers consider unsavory, anyway -- that is to create a plan and document it.
+Some of the hats that we have to wear as developers are as an architect and as an archivist.
+It's our job to not only develop software, but to do the unsavory parts -- the parts that most developers consider unsavory, anyway -- to create a plan and document it.

 An influencing factor in my fervor to create initial documentation comes from my time at Electronic Arts, Inc. As a larger company, the process that one goes through is a bit more bureaucratic than you might find at a smaller startup.